DavidRC-Projects/Rehab_Metrics/README.md

 ### Validation

-All inputs are automatically validated.

-Invalid entries trigger error messages and retry prompts.
+All inputs are validated.
+Invalid entries trigger error messages in red coloured text and offer retry prompts.

-validate_user, validate passsword
-This displays instruction to validate the username and password, check for existing usernames, and The goal is to ensure secure and valid user entry before taking data from the user.

-validate_date
-validate_complications
-validate_pain_scale
-validate_rom
-validate_weight_bearing

-Returns the new username if all steps succeed.
+The login process verifies both username and password before proceeding.

 validate_user(input_str)
-Ensures the username is between 2 and 10 characters.
+* Ensures that the username is between 2 and 10 characters long.

-Disallows special characters defined in the NOT_VALID list.
+* Disallows special characters using a predefined NOT_VALID list.
+* If the username is valid and unique (or exists for returning users), it is accepted.

 user_password()
-Prompts the user to enter a password.
+* Prompts the user to enter a password.

-Validates it using validate_password().
+* Uses validate_password() for validation.

-Repeats until a valid password is entered or the user types "quit".
+* Continues prompting until a valid password is entered or the user types 'quit'.

 validate_password(password)
-Checks that the password is at least 6 characters long and contains no spaces.
+* Ensures the password is at least 6 characters long.
+* Disallows spaces to prevent formatting issues.
+* Returns True if the password is valid; otherwise, returns False.

+Each assessment question has tailored validation to ensure data is appropriate.
+* validate_date() - Checks if the surgery date is in the correct YYYY-MM-DD format and ensures the date is not in the future.
+* validate_complications() - Accepts only "Yes", "No", or variations thereof (e.g., "Y", "N").
+* validate_pain_scale() - Confirms that the pain input is a number between 0 and 10.
+* validate_rom() - Accepts only choices A–E.
+* validate_weight_bearing() - Accepts only choices A–D.

 ### Safety Feature
 The program includes built-in safety mechanisms to help protect users by identifying red flags that may require clinical attention: